Dr. Karen S. Febey

 Career Pathway: Human Services

-While at GHS, Karen Sue Febey was a member of the National Honor Society, the concert and jazz bands and the ski team.
+While at GHS, Karen Sue Febey was a member of the National Honor Society, concert and jazz bands and ski team.

-In 1996, Karen completed a B.A. degree in Norwegian and political science from St. Olaf College.
+In 1996, Karen completed a B.A. degree in Norwegian and political science from St. Olaf College in Northfield, Minnesota.
 While at St. Olaf, she played trombone in one of the bands, was on the varsity downhill ski team and was involved in Habitat for Humanity.
 After finishing her bachelor's degree, Karen received a one-year fellowship to study economics at the University of Oslo in Norway.
 She then worked at a Japanese public high school as an assistant language teacher for two years.

 Dr. Febey currently works as a policy analyst for the Government Accountability Office in Washington, D.C.
 She has worked on evaluations of programs ranging from No Child Left Behind to environmental reporting to the fence that is being built on the U.S./Mexico border.